iscbel/cse15l-lab-reports/LabReport3.md

 # Lab Report 3
 This lab report will be focusing on researching `find` command online.
 I will be finding 4 interesting command-line options or alternative ways to use the command `find`.

+**Note that for some of the examples, I will be combining the usage of more than one command line options used with `find` in order to explore different combinations of how to use `find`**

 ## What is `find`?
 Before researching different/ alternative ways of using the command.
 I do want to review, (mainly for my sake), the purpose of using `find` and how it can be useful.
 In general, the `find` command allows us to be able to search for files and directories.
 For example if I open up a terminal in `Visual Studios` and run the find command just by itself with nothing else attached, it will start searching through ALL of the files since I did not specify what I was trying to find.